wurado/rsschool-cv/cv.md

 Summary
 ---------
 I have a year of experience in the development of software projects.
-I have understanding and knowledge of the object-oriented approach and software engineering principles.
 I have taken part in a life cycle of 2 software projects of various sizes, including application design from scratch.